 London Transport Museum occasionally arrange tours of Aldwych - sometimes theming the station with guides and actors.
-Contact the London Transport Museum for details.
+Contact the London Transport Museum's Hidden London for details.

 I have visited Aldwych and had the opportunity to photograph the location.
 I found my visit a fascinating and interesting experience.
 I have written an account of the visit in the form of a tour, which you can read by clicking here or on the tunnel entrance below.
 The page contains many more pictures of Aldwych, both above and below ground!

 Tomb Raider at Aldwych

 As fans of Lara Croft from the Playstation game Tombraider would know, one of the levels of the game features Lara visiting an abandoned underground station named none other than Aldwych!
 Fortunately for game-play, the Aldwych in the game is much larger featuring many platforms and hidden tunnels.
 You are also required to run down the train tunnels - dodging into doorways and alcoves as trains quickly approach!